 - Cost of Replacing Ductwork

 Sizing HVAC systems involves considering cubic feet per minute (CFM), square footage and the friction loss rate.
-These three factors work together to give your HVAC professionals an idea of what duct size you’ll need:
+These three factors work together to give contractors an idea of what duct size you’ll need:

 - Friction loss rate: Measuring the friction loss rate is difficult if you aren’t a professional.
 The friction loss rate is the pressure loss in a channel — it’s affected by coil number, duct length, grilles, filters, turns, dampers and registers.
 The friction loss rate has a significant impact on your ductwork’s airflow.
 Without accurate measurements, your ducts won’t work as efficiently as needed.